hanmgmt/test-docs/source/project-management.rst

 An Overview
 -----------

-For software development purposes, we utilize ``git`` and GitHub extensively for version control and project management.
+We utilize ``git`` and GitHub extensively for version control and project management.
 This is crucial since we must keep track of hundreds of bugs, improvements, and changes for several repositories.